Space Weather

 Sources and update behavior

-Space-weather readings come from NOAA SWPC-style public data and cached dashboard snapshots.
+Space-weather readings come from NOAA SWPC-style public data.
 Some observations update frequently; forecasts and images have their own source cadence.

 Visual reference